uwmadisoncals/cals-main-plugins/ml-slider/readme.txt

 = 3.6.7 - 2017/Dec/15 =

 * FEATURE: Adds back in some instructions on how to display the slideshow
-* TWEAK: Removes unnecessary type attribute that was causing valiation errors
+* TWEAK: Removes unnecessary type attribute that was causing validation errors
 * TWEAK: Adds DocBlock checking with CI for PHP and JS files
 * FIX: Adds compatibility fixes for older WP versions.